liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 1. As an administrator, select the following link, which populates a help query in the admin center: [SharePoint Migration Throttle with 503](https://aka.ms/503MigrationThrottle).
 2. At the bottom of the pane, select **Contact Support**, and then select **New Service Request**.
 3. Leave **Description** blank.
-4. After the ticket's created, ensure you provide the support agent with the following information:
+4. After ticket creation, ensure you provide the support agent with the following information:
     - How much is left of your migration (x TB?).
     - Migration start and end date.
     - Describe where you're migrating your content from, such as SharePoint Server, Box, Google Workspace Drive, or file shares.